 OR, you can view the Parcel Boundary Map, by clicking the following doc:

 GET YOUR PLACARD: Each WMLCRID Property can receive one placard.
 The Placard is essentially the "key to the lake" for District Members and will allow you easy access to the lake.
 Simply stop your vehicle in front of the office (the entrance building) and Patrol Staff will note your Placard number, and you will then be free to enjoy the lake.
-Should you forget your placard, it is not a problem, but it will slow you down just a bit, as Patrol Staff will have to confirm that you are indeed a District Member.

 To receive your placard, you must go to the Lake Office and fill out a form with the following information: Member’s Name, Member's Property Address, Member’s Phone Number(s), Email address, and Current Mailing address.
 Once your property information is verified via the Navajo County Assessor’s website you will be issued your placard.

-BRINGING GUESTS: There are four ways (see below) for your guests to gain access to the lake.
+BRINGING GUESTS: There are three ways (see below) for your guests to gain access to the lake.
 Please note that you take responsibility for your guests.
 There are only a few rules, but it is vital that both you and your guests understand what is expected of them at the lake.

 1) SHARING YOUR PLACARD: Your placard may be shared with your family, guests, and renters.